Mirmirus/ESP32CAM-Telegram/README.md

 ![](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2020/06/Control-ESP32-ESP8266-Outputs-Telegram-Unauthorized-User.png?w=352&quality=100&strip=all&ssl=1)

-# In this tutorial, you’ve learned how to send a photo from the ESP32-CAM to your Telegram account.
-As long as you have access to the internet on your smartphone, you can request a new photo no matter where you are.
-This is great to monitor your ESP32-CAM from anywhere in the world.
+# In this tutorial, you learned how to transmit a photo from the ESP32-CAM to your Telegram account.
+With internet access on your smartphone, you can request a new photo from any location.
+This feature is ideal for monitoring your ESP32-CAM from anywhere in the world.